erdos/convertible/README.md

 The automatically generated converter functions are called `(=>XXX)` where `XXX` is the name of the target class.

+## Ideas

+These are not implemented (yet).

+- Higher performance with advanced macros when type is known: If the form at the argument of a converter function is type annotated then this this information is used to find a faster way to convert types.
+- Draw a nice Graphviz graph of the possible conversions.
+- Support for most io and date related classes.
+- Much more different date-time format strings should be supported.
+- Write a better explanation :D

 ## License

 Copyright © 2018 Janos Erdos